ConstrainedQuadraticInstance#

 Checks whether the constrains of the problem are satisfied.

-Post-processing which takes a dictionary of counts and changes the bitstrings in it in some minimal way so that they all satisfy the constraints.
+Take a dictionary and change the bitstrings in it in some minimal way so that they satisfy the constraints.

-Post-processing which takes a solution and changes it in some minimal way so that it satisfies the constraints.
+Take a solution bitstring and change it in some minimal way so that it satisfies the constraints.

 Fixes (assigns) some of the problem variables.

-The initialization method for upper/lower bound, average/best quality.
+The initialization method for upper/lower bound, average/best quality and the corresponding bitstrings.

 The loss function calculated for a given solution.